angezid/advanced-mark.js-playground/README.md

 Warning:
 - currently there is no protection on unsaved state on the browser reload or on load from local storage.
 You may accidentally click the Load button and silently overwrite the current state by a previously saved one.
-- the direct use of the `cacheTextNodes` option without building ranges (see 'Custom code example') will resulted in a smaller number of matches.
-It actuality was 'invented' for this workaround.

 ### Custom code
 When `Custom code editor` is activated, a minimal code with all callbacks is generated.